 Stepping through the door at Tay’s, you enter into a smallish venue.
 Wood paneling and galvanized corrugate lines the walls.
 Seating is limited to about four tables and four booths, which is enough for roughly 30 people.
-At times, the non-stop flow of customers challenge this capacity.
+At times, the non-stop flow of customers challenges this capacity.
 Those that have eaten here before are willing to overlook this shortcoming.
 The food makes this little inconvenience a non-issue.
 When you enter the restaurant you are immediately welcomed by one of the staff.
 The workers at Tay’s Burger Shack are friendly to a fault.
 Quite often they walk through the dining area inquiring if customer’s expectations are being met.
 How often does this happen at the burger joints you frequent?
 Once your order is placed, you grab your drink and head for your seat.
-They will bring your meals to you, but until then you have to take in the sounds, sights, and smells of others enjoying their food.
+They will bring your meals to you, but until then you have to take in the sounds, sights and smells of others enjoying their food.

 We both chose to experience the double combo meals with fries.
 These are served with American cheese, pickles, tomato, and lettuce.
 Crystal decided to add the caramelized onions to hers, and why not when they are free.
 I tacked on bacon, which adds another buck to my meal’s price.
 Soon enough our food was delivered, and we prepared for the tasting.
 We had noticed the standard condiments are available at each table.
 What isn’t normal were the other two squirt bottles, one of sriracha mayo and sriracha ketchup.
 Be warned that these pack some heat!
 The burgers were juicy, without being greasy.
 Pretty sure this comes from the choice of beef.
-The patties are cooked to perfection, and offer just a little char along the edges for crispness.
-The fresh buns compliment the crispy toppings, and the blending of flavors makes each bite delicious.
+The patties are cooked to perfection and offer just a little char along the edges for crispness.
+The fresh buns complement the crispy toppings, and the blending of flavors makes each bite delicious.